 Conventional breeding and targeted mutagenesis: No insertion of foreign genes = absence of risks?

-The equation “no foreign genes = no comprehensive risk assessment needed” is not justified.
+The equation “no foreign genes = no comprehensive risk assessment needed”, an often heard narrative, is not justified.
 This is backed by the EFSA opinion on Synthetic Biology: Using the example of Crispr/Cas wheat EFSA explains: “(…) the large number of mutations required to achieve gluten-free wheat is far beyond any plant previously assessed.”

 Up to now the safety of these products primarily is a mere claim, not substantiated through systematic or independent studies.
 There is hardly any experience with new GMOs with only three products on the market.